mothershipcx/sen-contracts/audit/static-analysis.md

 - When called by Controller
 	- it should call `doTransfer()` in any case
 - When called by Token holder
-	- it should fail if the the sender didn't allow to transfer requested amount
+	- it should fail if the sender didn't allow to transfer requested amount
 	- it should call `doTransfer()` if the transfer allowed